00000010/3902TeamRed/README.md

 Sprite Cow:  spritecow.com  (Used to find sprite coordinates on sprite sheet) <br/>
 Discord:     discord.com    (Used to collaborate vitually) <br/> <br/>

-The team has been working (with Adam taking point) on getting a working implementation of multiplayer going for the Legend of Zelda.
-He has been working on the client and one server to allow for 2 person play and has gotten a loosely working implementation going.

 ## Backlog
 The backlog mainly contains minor and major features that need to be made to improve the game or code quality.
-Currently these include:<br/>
-Camera transitions<br/>
+The backlog features that remained in the backlog on Trello are not necessary and are simply additions that would help clean up our code.
 *Please see the Trello list "Backlog" for a full detail of all items here, as well as complete descriptions.*

 <!-- KNOWN BUGS -->